vanilla-rtb/rapid-bidder/README.md

    * [etc/](../../tree/master/etc/) -- DSP configuration for all components of application
 * [CMakeLists.txt] - cmake file

->This DSP depends on  vanilla-rtb stack which referened via gh-submodule.
+>This DSP depends on  vanilla-rtb stack which referened via gh-submodule and Redis server ( for user matching ).
 >To update to the latest version of vanilla-rtb stack use the following commands \:

 * git clone --recursive git@github.com:vanilla-rtb/rapid-bidder.git rapid-bidder